Zoning is a tool used by the Town of Ajax to regulate:

 • The types of buildings that are permitted; and

-• Development standards such as lot sizes and dimensions, parking requirements, building heights, setbacks and driveway widths.
+• Development standards such as lot sizes and dimensions, parking requirements, building heights, building setbacks and driveway widths.

 Zoning By-Law